salvatoreChiacchio0/LLM-Cache/design.md

 ## 4. Current Limitations and Next Steps

-- The context seen by the LLM is intentionally **minimal** (no explicit session history, no rich item metadata, no explicit cache content snapshot) to keep latency and token usage low.
+- The context seen by the LLM is **aggregated**, but still limited:
+  - no explicit long-term user profiles (only short recent sessions),
+  - no direct snapshot of individual keys in Aura (only counts and metadata for top items),
+  - no explicit use of semantic neighbours from Milvus in the batch prompt yet.
-- At this stage, the LLM primarily acts as a **TTL tuner and plan generator** rather than a full semantic policy over complex sequences.
+- At this stage, the LLM primarily acts as a **batch planner for evict/prefetch** rather than a full semantic policy over long user journeys.
 - Future iterations will experiment with:
-  - adding richer but still compact features (user segments, item categories, cache composition summaries),
-  - reducing the frequency of LLM calls (batching or triggering only on specific patterns),
+  - injecting semantic neighbours from Milvus for the hottest items in each window (to enable semantic prefetching),
+  - triggering LLM plans based on adaptive conditions (e.g. drops in Aura hit ratio or spikes in cache pressure) instead of a fixed number of events,
-  - comparing this LLM‑driven policy against classical ML models on the same log replay pipeline.
+  - comparing this LLM‑driven meta-policy against classical ML models on the same log replay pipeline,
+  - exploring larger or more specialized LLMs (or distilled variants) to improve plan quality while keeping batch latency under control.